- Site number:1275

 - Designation date:29-08-2000

-The Site consists of an extensive area of permanent freshwater shallow lakes, marshes and canals characterized by fenland, reedbeds and wet meadows surrounded by swamp forests.
-The boundaries of the Site have been adjusted to those of the Natura 2000 site, with some residential areas and the Trekgaten recreational area excluded.
-The high turbidity of the water bodies prevents the development of submerged vegetation; however, water management measures have considerably improved the water quality.
-The Site is of international importance for providing refuge to large number of rare and endangered species of mushrooms, mosses, plants, molluscs, insects, fish, birds and mammals.
-It regularly supports more than 20,000 wintering waterbirds and more than 1% of the individuals of the North-West and Central European populations of Northern shoveler and purple heron.
-Since 2010 otters have again been breeding on the Site.
-The main human activities include boating, commercial fisheries, water management, tourism and farming.
-The Site is threatened by drainage and nutrient pollution from the surrounding farmland, by reed harvesting activities, and by recreational navigation.
+The Site consists of an extensive area of permanent shallow lakes, marshes and canals characterized by fenland, reedbeds and wet meadows surrounded by swamp forests.
+The development of peat was possible due to seepage of water from surrounding higher ground and the influence of the River Vecht.
+The lakes are a result of past peat extraction activities.
+The boundaries of the Site were adjusted in 2013 to match those of the Natura 2000 Site, with some residential areas and the Trekgaten recreational area excluded.
+The Site is home to the globally vulnerable beetle Graphoderus bilineatus and the Desmoulin’s whorl snail (Vertigo moulinsiana).
+It regularly supports more than 20,000 wintering waterbirds and more than 1% of the individuals of the North-West and Central European populations of Northern shoveler (Spatula clypeata) and gadwall (Mareca strepera).
+Since 2010, otters have once more been observed.
+Human activities include conservation and research, commercial fisheries, water management, tourism and farming.
+Threats include drainage, nutrient pollution from the surrounding farmland and the impacts of recreational activities.
+The Dutch Bird Research Organisation coordinates a national bird monitoring programme at the Site.

 - Regional (international) legal designations: